jwpowers2/nginx_demo/README.md

 ## spin this up to demo nginx anti DDOS, reverse-proxy, load balance

+- set address for proxy in ui .env

+- add PROXY_ADDRESS=proxyIpAddress to .env in ui root

 1. go the project root

 2. start with docker compose (you'll need docker installed)